aimms/how-to/Articles/518/518-add-logo-to-webui-app.rst

 -----------------

 #.
 It goes without saying that you should replace ``diversity-logo.png`` by an image file containing the logo of choice.

+    It is advised to keep the size of the image file small; after all, the image will be part of .aimmspacks and every user will have to download the image upon first time opening of the application.

+    For instance, the logo created from the original image displayed below is:

+    *   Selecting a portion of the image,

+    *   Resized, and

+    *   Background removed.

 #.
 In AIMMS Developer you can tweak the file ``icon.css`` and then refresh the browser page to see the result without having to restart the project.